raghavtalwar/Red-Team-Operations/10 - Lateral Movement (TA0008)/Pivoting & Redirection.md

 ## Find the FTP Server

+Challenge 5: Scan for the random high port that is hosting an ftp server on 10.112.3.128.
+When you find it, SSH with user: tyler and pass: squanderedpotential

+Challenge 6: SSH to pivot-2
+  ip: 10.112.3.12
+  port: 22
+  user: paulson
+  key: stolen from FTP
 ### Overview
 You will now SSH to the bastion, set up a forward tunnel, then SSH through the tunnel to the first pivot.
 On the second SSH session we will set up a socks proxy with -D. Once we establish this socks proxy we can use proxy chains to proxy our scanning and ftp traffic into the internal network.